laszewsk/mlcommons/benchmarks/earthquake/latest/experiments/rivanna/README.md

    cms help
    ```

-The last line can also be with `--ssh` if you sue ssh instead of http for git checkouts.
+The last line can also be with `--ssh` if you use ssh instead of http for
-Note that if you elect to use the ssh configuration, you may be frequently prompted for your password.
-You can cache your password by establishing an ssh-agent prior to running the command by running:
+git checkouts.
+Note that if you elect to use the ssh configuration, you
+may be frequently prompted for your password.
+You can cache your password
+by establishing an ssh-agent prior to running the command by running:

 ```bash
 eval `ssh-agent -s`